devTenshi/dev-and-me.hashnode.dev/clin1lrd2000209jwcc7g3hoa.md

 2. **Metadata:** Metadata provides additional information about the resource.
 It includes details such as the resource's creation date, last modification timestamp, author, format, or any other relevant information that helps in understanding and managing the resource.

-3. **Hypermedia Links**: Hypermedia links are links embedded within the resource representation and serve as navigational cues for clients.
-With these links, clients can dynamically explore the API, interacting with related resources based on the information provided in the response.
+3. **Hypermedia Links**: Hypermedia links are links embedded within the resource representation and serve as navigational cues, providing discoverable links for clients.
+With these links, clients can dynamically explore the API, interacting with related resources.

 Together, these components provide a comprehensive package, enabling clients to understand and manipulate the API's resources effectively.